PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 13:50:12
+Last updated: 2024-04-02 13:51:15
-Random Quote: Life is a learning experience, only if you learn. - Yogi Berra
+Random Quote: When we quit thinking primarily about ourselves and our own self-preservation, we undergo a truly heroic transformation of consciousness. - Joseph Campbell